karolinagrzeszkiewicz/leetcode-problems/README.md

-## Algorithm Questions Solved by Alaukik
+## Algorithm Questions Solved by Karolina

 Hope you find my Algorithms Practice useful.
-You can find the questons solved [here](https://alaukiknpant.github.io/Five-Weeks-of-Leet-Code/)
+You can find the questons solved [here](https://karolinagrzeszkiewicz.github.io/leetcode-problems/)